jtriley-eth/the-ethereum-virtual-machine/src/title-page.md

 # The Ethereum Virtual Machine

-_by jtriley.eth and the Ethereum Developer Community_
+_by jtriley.eth, SkidsDAO, and the Ethereum Developer Community_

 This version assumes the most recent hard fork is the "Gray Glacier" hard fork (2022, June 30).